-The Company classifies its cash and share purchase warrants as measured at FVTPL.
+The Company classifies its cash as measured at FVTPL.
 Financial assets and liabilities classified as FVTPL are subsequently measured at fair value with changes in fair value charged immediately to the consolidated statements of loss and comprehensive loss.
 Transaction costs relating to financial instruments at FVTPL are expensed as incurred.